 - Whether you’re attending the wedding

-Top Tips for Your Wedding Card Message
+Top Tips for What To Write in a Wedding Card

 - Write your message out in rough first, so that you can tinker with it until it’s just right

-- Read your message aloud, before writing it in the card
+- Read your message aloud before writing it in the card

 - Spell check!
 If your spelling and grammar aren’t the best, ask someone to check it for you